frankhale/toby/README.md

 F5 - Add the current playing video to data.json (see Updating data.json)
 F7 - Toggle black and white video playback
 F8 - Toggle saturated video playback
-F10 - Restart app (Still leaving this in here for debug purposes)
+Ctrl + R - Restart app (Still leaving this in here for debug purposes)
-F12 - Open Developer tools (Still leaving this in here for debug purposes)
+Ctrl + Shift + I - Open Developer tools (Still leaving this in here for debug purposes)

 NOTE: F5 adds a video to data.json only if it doesn't already exist.
 At the end of playing a YouTube video you'll receive suggestions for related videos that you